xmos/lib_xud/module_xud/doc/basic_usage.rst

 receive SOF notifications since else the ``XUD_Manager()`` task will be blocked attempting to send these messages.

+.. _xud_usb_test_modes:

 USB Test Modes
 --------------

-XUD supports the required tests modes for USB Compliance testing.
+XUD supports the required test modes for USB Compliance testing.
 The ``XUD_Manager()`` task can take a channel-end argument for controlling the test mode required.  ``null`` can be passed if this functionality is not required.